frazarshad/agoric-sdk/multichain-testing/README.md

 make fund-provision-pool override-chain-registry
 ```

-If you get an error like "connection refused", you need to wait longer, until all the pods are Running.
+If you get an error like "connection refused", you need to wait longer, until all asdasthe pods are Running.

 # Cleanup